center-for-threat-informed-defense/attack-control-framework-mappings/docs/use-cases.md

 - Support the Security Engineer, system developers, and information system owner’s selection and implementation of security controls most appropriate in mitigating cyber attacks.
 - Support the CISO/ISSM in reviewing the adequacy of risk and gaps in overall threat defense; and identify which additional security controls are needed to mitigate cyber attacks.
 - Determine security control suitability and participate in the selection of security controls for securing information systems against cyber attacks.
-- Validate NIST 800-53 (or other framework) compliance and maintain/achieve ongoing Approval to Opperate (ATO).
+- Validate NIST 800-53 (or other framework) compliance and maintain/achieve ongoing Approval to Operate (ATO).

 ### 6. As a Security Engineer, I want to (but not limited to)